Selling an Investment Property and CCS: Capital Gains, Income and Your 2026 Entitlement

 2. Update your income estimate in myGov

-Once you know the approximate gain, update your family income estimate in Centrelink.
+Once you know the approximate gain, update your income estimate to reflect how income changes affect CCS in Centrelink.
 This adjusts your ongoing CCS payments so fewer weeks are overpaid.
 You can update this any time during the year.

 3. Increase your withholding percentage